cm-tle-pred/cm-tle-pred.github.io/index.md

 ## G. Feature Engineering

-Below is a table showing details of the features added into the dataset.
+Below is a table showing details of the features added to the dataset.
+While all of these features are available, each model may use a different subset of features for training.

 | Feature Name | Description | Reason |
 |:-|:-|:-|